yuanb/xk2c95xl-openocd-svf-programmer/README.md

 2. Find Pin -> GPIO bit bang mapping on page 3
 [Bit Bang Mode Availability for the FT232R and FT245R](https://www.ftdichip.com/Support/Documents/AppNotes/AN_232R-01_Bit_Bang_Mode_Available_For_FT232R_and_Ft245R.pdf)

-Add the following line s to rt232.cfg
+Add the following lines to rt232.cfg file

 ```
 #Set TCK GPIO number.
 If not specified, default 0 or TXD is used.